 There should never be a time in your life as a service business owner when you’re not looking for new talent.

 It doesn’t matter whether or not you’re looking to bring somebody into your team right now.
 You should always be on the lookout for new talent.

-Then, I asked the audience to help me.
+Then, we asked the audience to help.

 If you’re only thinking about recruiting when you need to build your team, you’re going to miss those chances.